-A thorough review of the taxonomy, life history, ecology, and overall viability of the palo de rosa was presented in the 5-year review (USFWS 2017, entire).
-Below, we present a summary of the biological and distributional information discussed in the 5-year review and new information published or obtained since.
+A thorough review of the taxonomy, life history, ecology, and overall viability of the palo de rosa was presented in the 5-year review (USFWS 2017, entire) and the proposed rule published July 14, 2021 (86 FR 37091).
+Below, we present a brief summary of the biological and distributional information for the palo de rosa.
+Please refer to the 5-year review and proposed rule for more detailed information.